qlik-oss/core-website/docs/services/qix-engine/access-control.md

 The first rule grants the `create` action to a user.

-The second rules has a built-in function that will evaluate to `true` if the `create` action has already been granted to the user.
+The second rules contains the `HasPrivilege` function that will evaluate to `true` if the `create` action has already been granted to the user.
 Because of the first rule, it is evaluated as `true`.
 As a result, the second rule adds the `read` and `update` actions to the user.
 The user is granted `create`,`read`,and `update` actions from two rules.